gnosis/dex-services/README.md

         --scheduler <scheduler>
             The kind of scheduler to use [env: SCHEDULER=]  [default: system]

+        --solver-internal-optimizer <solver-internal-optimizer>
+            Which internal optimizer the solver should use.
+It is passed as `--solver` to the solver.
+Choices are "scip" and "gurobi" [env: SOLVER_INTERNAL_OPTIMIZER=]  [default: scip]
         --solver-time-limit <solver-time-limit>
             The offset from the start of the batch to cap the solver's execution time [env: SOLVER_TIME_LIMIT=] [default: 210]
-        --min-avg-fee-per-order <min-avg-fee-per-order>
-            Solver parameter: The minimum avg fee per order that allows the solver to run economically viable.
-            [default: 0]
         --solver-type <solver-type>
             Which style of solver to use.
-Can be one of: 'naive-solver' for the naive solver;
-            'standard-solver' for mixed integer programming solver;
-            'fallback-solver' for a more conservative solver than the standard solver;
+Can be one of: 'naive-solver' for the naive solver; 'standard-solver' for mixed integer programming solver; 'fallback-solver' for a more conservative solver than the standard solver;
-            'best-ring-solver' for a solver searching only for the best ring;
-            'open-solver' for the open-source solver
-            [env: SOLVER_TYPE=]  [default: naive-solver]
+            'best-ring-solver' for a solver searching only for the best ring; 'open-solver' for the open-source solver [env: SOLVER_TYPE=]  [default: naive-solver]
         --target-start-solve-time <target-start-solve-time>
             The offset from the start of a batch in seconds at which point we should start solving [env:
             TARGET_START_SOLVE_TIME=]  [default: 30]
         --token-data <token-data>
             JSON encoded backup token information to provide to the solver.
             For example: '{ "T0001": { "alias": "WETH", "decimals": 18, "externalPrice": 200000000000000000000,
             "shouldEstimatePrice": false }, "T0004": { "alias": "USDC", "decimals": 6, "externalPrice":
             1000000000000000000000000000000, "shouldEstimatePrice": true } }' [env: TOKEN_DATA=]  [default: {}]
+        --use-shadowed-orderbook <use-shadowed-orderbook>
+            Use a shadowed orderbook reader along side a primary reader so that the queried data can be compared and produce log errors in case they disagree [env: USE_SHADOWED_ORDERBOOK=]  [default: false]
 ```

 ### Orderbook Filter Example